Adjustable Joist Support Installation Video (Aus/NZ)

 We quite often find that people have miscalculated the number of adjustable joist support required for their decking area.
 We believe the main cause of this is that people work out the length of their joists, and simply divide by the "support spacings" (taken from our span table) they have decided on between the supports - eg - having a 3 metre length joist with spacings of 1 metre to give 3 supports.

 Wrong! - This does not take into account the initial support at the start of the joist.

 Similarly, when working out the number of joists required, you need to work out the number of "joists spacings" along your deck and remember to add one for the initial joist.

 So, to finalise the number of supports you will need for your deck, multiply the number of joists on your deck by the number of supports to be placed along your joists.
 This should give you an accurate answer.

-IF IN DOUBT - DRAW A SMALL DIAGRAM WITH CROSSES FOR YOUR SUPPORTS AND SIMPLY COUNT THEM UP.
+IF IN DOUBT - DRAW A SMALL DIAGRAM WITH CROSSES FOR YOUR SUPPORTS AS SHOWN BELOW AND SIMPLY COUNT THEM UP.